 - A. Introduce the Topic and explain why and how you chose it.
-Explain - What category you picked: Real-world problem, Global topic of interest, Community Topic, and - ii.
-Why it interests you, and - iii.
-How it can incorporate different media elements to present the content - B. Explain how you narrowed the topic to a specific purpose and how the purpose can impact the readers - C. Explain who the audience is and why - D. State what you hope the readers will learn or understand (the impact of your topic) - E. Present your storyboard and explain how it represents how you plan to develop your site

-- F. Conclude your presentation with your next steps; e.g., task division among the team members, first draft materials, refine the storyboard, etc. - G. Receive feedback from your coach and peers - H. Revise your topic, purpose, what you want the readers to learn, the storyboard, tasks, etc.
+Explain - Why it interests you - ii.
+How it can incorporate different media elements to present the content - iii.
+How primary research can be a big part of the content - B. Explain how you narrowed the topic to a specific purpose and how the purpose can impact the readers - C. Explain who the audience is and why - D. State what you hope the readers will learn or understand (the impact of your topic) - E. Present your preplanning document and explain how it represents how you plan to develop your site - F. Conclude your presentation with your next steps; e.g., task division among the team members, first draft materials, etc. - G. Receive feedback from your coach and peers - H. Revise your topic, purpose, objectives, the preplanning document, tasks, etc. based on comments